nianlonggu/SciLit/README.md

 LIVE DEMO: https://scilit.vercel.app/

 ## System Requirements
-* OS: Ubuntu 22.04 LTS, with one or two GPUs for supporting NLP functions.
+* OS: Ubuntu 22.04 LTS or Debian 10, with one 16 GB GPU for supporting NLP functions.
 * Storage: >= 100 GB
 * RAM:
      - 32GB if the database contains around 2~3  millions of papers;